LOWZIHONG/HTML/Readme.md

 - At the start i faced issue with cross browser compatibility when my external css doesnt load to chrome but i have since rectify it and my project is able to run on IE,Chrome and firfox the main three browser i used to test my website responsivesness.

+An example can be seen evidently as i view my website most of the time is IE i saw that the images in 'index.html' works fine but doesnt apply to chrome and firefox.
+I manage to make the other pages load my external css, only downside is that chrome and firefox has a minor issue with loading the file while IE has no issue at all.

 3. Mobile view

 - In terms of responsiveness the website is fully responsive, while some of the pages i struggle with getting the content to conform to the mobile view i still manage to make it easier for user to view.